scribe-org/Scribe-iOS/CONTRIBUTING.md

 # Design [`⇧`](#contents)

-Those interested in helping with Scribe's design are also welcome to share their ideas using the , and can be made using the [design improvement](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=design&template=design_improvement.yml) template.
+Those interested in helping with Scribe's design are also welcome to share their ideas using the [design improvement](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=design&template=design_improvement.yml) template.
 Currently designs for Scribe are done in Figma, with access to this file being available on request.
 Issues that relate to design are marked with the [`design`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aopen+is%3Aissue+label%3Adesign) label.

 All branding elements such as logos, icons, colors and fonts should follow those that are set out in [scribe-org/Organization](https://github.com/scribe-org/Organization).
 As the project is fully open source, these elements are also open for discussion.
 Your efforts in making Scribe products professional with a distinct and cohesive identity are much appreciated.